The Prey-Beasts Find Forgiveness in the Lawless Forest

 Accompanied by textual elements of the artist’s diaristic poetry, they seek reckoning, redemption, and above all, healing.
 As reflections of human suffering and trauma, the creation of the Prey-Beasts is largely driven by the oppression that binds half of the world’s population based on their sex and gender.

 As a source of strength, Wonder Woman has become a cultural “medicine” for women and girls: through rousing inspiration, her narrative has become adoptable for those who feel and are vulnerable to patriarchy, instilling courage where there was once weakness.
-Following the narrative of Artemis and Wonder Woman as Healer and art as healing agent are the Native American mythologies revolving around animals as medicine.
-Visual representations of the Prey-Beasts are manifested through seemingly endless repeating woodblock prints of detailed silhouettes on extensive swaths of upholstery fabric and paper scrolls.
+Following the narratives of Artemis and Wonder Woman as Healers and art as healing agent are the Native American mythologies revolving around animals as medicine.

 The Prey-Beasts are identified as “self-destructive” because they are never printed the same way twice.
 Much like emotions and memories, there is a subtle evolution over time of their image as the woodblock deteriorates.
 Inversely, the woodblocks are fabricated through digitally designed drawings ultimately cut with a laser-CNC, thus in theory can be recreated and printed infinitely.
+Visual representations of the Prey-Beasts are manifested through seemingly endless repeating woodblock prints of detailed silhouettes on extensive swaths of upholstery fabric and paper scrolls.

-While the Prey-Beasts are about giving image to something unseen and formless, the accompanying text, through silkscreen and hand carved woodcut relief printing methods, is obscured and is made otherwise illegible in many respects and lucid in others.
+While the Prey-Beasts are about giving image to something unseen and formless, the accompanying poetry, through silkscreen and hand carved woodcut relief printing methods, is obscured and is made otherwise illegible in many respects and lucid in others.
 Text, then, is reduced to form, and is no longer encumbered only by what it says and its meaning.
 Its essence may be disintegrated, but it is not degraded: like matter, it is only changed, not destroyed.